 Designed for coolers to keep your tailgating or BBQ beverages cold, they can be used for chilling other items as well.

 These reusable ice packs for coolers are sturdy and can be frozen and thawed up to 100,000 times.
 This means they will last you for a long time, keeping lots of beer cold.

-Designed for coolers to take to parties, barbeques, tailgates or on day trips, they freeze at 28 degrees Fahrenheit.
+Designed for coolers to take to parties, barbecues, tailgates or on day trips, they freeze at 28 degrees Fahrenheit.
 When used in conjunction with regular ice, they will keep it frozen up to 50 percent longer.

 This cool pack also comes in an Alaskan and Tundra series.
 The Alaskan series holds a temperature of 33.8 degrees Fahrenheit to keep chilled goods cold.